 How Much Does Errors and Omissions Insurance Cost?

-The cost of E&O insurance varies based on several factors, including the advisor’s experience, the size of their client base, and the types of services offered.
+The cost of errors and omissions (E&O) insurance depends on several factors, including an advisor’s experience, client base size and the scope of services provided.

-Premiums for E&O insurance can vary based on the type and size of business being insured, as well as the provider.
-For example, The Hartford says its customers on average pay a minimum of $76 per month.
-However, E&O coverage may be significantly more for financial planners and RIAs, according to Insureon, an online marketplace for small business insurance.
-On average, financial planners and investment advisors pay $287 per month or $3,443 per year, according to Insureon estimates from June 2025.
+Premiums can vary widely by provider and business profile.
+For example, The Hartford reports that some customers pay as little as $76 per month.
+However, E&O coverage for financial planners and RIAs is often higher.
+According to Insureon, an online small business insurance marketplace, financial planners and investment advisors pay an average of $287 per month, or about $3,443 annually, based on estimates from June 2025.
+1

 When You Need E&O Insurance for Your RIA